idlechain/idlechain-cryptonote/docs/README.i18n.md

-Mangonote daemon internationalization
+IDLEChain Project daemon internationalization
 ==================================

-The Mangonote command line tools can be translated in various languages.
-If you wish to contribute and need help/support, contact the [Mangonote Localization Workgroup on Taiga](https://taiga.mangonote.org/project/erciccione-mangonote-localization/) or come chat on `#mangonote-translations` (Libera/IRC, riot/matrix, MatterMost)
+The IDLEChain Project command line tools can be translated in various languages.
+If you wish to contribute and need help/support, contact the [IDLEChain Project Localization Workgroup on Taiga](https://taiga.idlecalypse.cc/project/erciccione-idlechain-localization/) or come chat on `#idlechain-translations` (Libera/IRC, riot/matrix, MatterMost)

-In order to use the same translation workflow as the [Mangonote Core GUI](https://github.com/mangonote-project/mangonote-gui), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [IDLEChain Project Core GUI](https://github.com/idlechain-project/idlechain-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators